Student Immigration Definitions

 you should make every effort to apply as early as possible within the

-90 or 120 day window.
+90 day window.
 You might need to come twice to the ISSO—once to

 submit the application and another to pick up the approved recommendation